LET'S PEEL BACK THE MYSTERY!

 Do you bring an assistant or second photographer?

 I sometimes will bring a non-shooting assistant with me to local weddings for logistical and lighting support.
-I generally do not feel that a second photographer is necessary for me, but if you will have a particularly large guest count and are interested in having an second photographer for the day I can arrange to bring one with me for an additional fee.
+I don’t think a second photographer is necessary for many weddings, but I can arrange to bring one with me for an additional fee, let’s talk about your wedding and whether or not a second photographer is necessary for your particular needs.